kestra-io/docs/blogs/2022-02-01-leroy-merlin-usage-kestra.md

 But **it failed at Leroy Merlin**.
 First, the implementation by Google: Google Cloud Composer had various limitations and was quickly rejected.
 So Leroy Merlin decide to install their own Airflow on Kubernetes Clusters.
 This appears to have been a better option; more control, more stability.
 However, we still have a lot of issues:

 - After a simple benchmark of a thousand tasks with only sleep 1, we’ve seen failed tasks.
 Sleep 1 tasks should never have failed and forced us to question the product.
 How were we to monitor our DAGs if we had failed tasks simply due to the orchestrator?
-- The workflow as a Python code was clearly not a good choice—one DAG produced by a team member introduced some code out code evaluated by Airflow worker.
+- The workflow as a Python code was clearly not a good choice — one DAG produced by a team member introduced some code out code evaluated by Airflow worker.
 This led to codes being executed every five seconds by every Airflow component and slowed down the cluster (we see with this example that we can't let users build DAGs by themselves without a strong code review as 1 DAG can crash the whole cluster).
-- The CPU usage of an airflow cluster was really high, even when the tasks were only called API (BigQuery API in our case)—If the waiting tasks are causing high CPU usage, how will it cope with more CPU-intensive tasks?
+- The CPU usage of an airflow cluster was really high, even when the tasks were only called API (BigQuery API in our case) — If the waiting tasks are causing high CPU usage, how will it cope with more CPU-intensive tasks?
 - The airflow API at this time was experimental, and we needed to trigger the flow externally.
 This API had no control on the passed parameter.
 - Sensors are a mechanism on Airflow that simply wait for something to happen (a file, DAG, etc.).
 Every sensor will eat one worker slot, and we planned to have several so we needed to add even more workers to handle the load.
 Airflow didn't allow us to pass large data between tasks (XCOM are here, but only for small amount of data).
 This is a poor design, that resulted in the need to have to multiply the destinations for one source (ex: `BigQueryToGCSOperator`, `BigQueryToMySqlOperator`, `BigQueryToBigQueryOperator`, ...). - It will not scale to develop many operators.